feedzai/fairgbm/examples/README.md

 Example FairGBM config files [here](/examples/FairGBM/train.conf) or [here](/examples/FairGBM-other/train.conf).

-**Note**: Remember that to use the FairGBM classifier you must always set a constrained objective function, i.e., `objective=constrained_cross_entropy`.
+**Note**: Remember that to use the FairGBM classifier you must always set a `objective=constrained_cross_entropy`.
 This is not needed when using the Python `FairGBMClassifier` class as it's already taken care of.